SarahM1236/head-md-future-of-drawing/form/readme.md

  <p>
 Material

-- Wood (placage bois/Contreplaqué de bouleau aviation, flexible)
+- Wood for all the shape (placage bois/Contreplaqué de bouleau aviation, flexible)
 </p>